Watch the game reveal for the FIRST Tech Challenge 2024-2025 season, Into the Deep!

 During the competition, teams are also asked to submit a 15 page portfolio that summarizes their accomplishments for the year, and they participate in formal and informal judging sessions where they have an opportunity to share what they have learned throughout the season.
 At the end of the tournament, awards are given by the judges to teams who inspire, think, innovate, design, motivate and connect, as well as to the teams that compete in the finals matches.
 FIRST is definitely "More Than Robots!"

 FIRST Tech Challenge Team #21430 was the first team sponsored by the Broomfield Robotics Club beginning in 2021.
-Currently this team has fifteen members in grades 8-12 from Broomfield, Colorado and the surrounding communities.
-Eight of the team members identify as female, and seven identify as male.
-Four of the team members are from outside the United States, so the team proudly represents Colorado and the USA, as well as Ukraine and India.
-Four first languages are spoken on the team, and three of our students are neuro-diverse.
+Going into its fourth season, this team has twelve members in grades 9-12 from Broomfield, Colorado and the surrounding communities.
 In 2024 The BroomBots won the Inspire Award at the Colorado State Championship and were part of the Winning Alliance.
 This earned them a coveted spot at the World Championships held in Houston, TX in April of 2024!
-In addition to building challenging robots, the BroomBots enjoy mentoring younger STEM students, leading outreach events, connecting with FIRST teams around Colorado and across the world, playing games together, and they will enthusiastically jump in a swimming pool every chance they get.
+In 2025 they won the 3rd place Inspire Award at the Colorado State Championship.
+In addition to building challenging robots, the BroomBots enjoy mentoring younger STEM students, leading outreach events, connecting with FIRST teams around Colorado and across the world, and they will enthusiastically jump in a swimming pool every chance they get.
 CLICK HERE to learn more about the BroomBots.

 The BroomBots